-Broken by Trump
+The Downfall of the Republican Party

 I have written before about the massive moral and ethical defects of the president; there’s no need to rehearse them here.
 The point I want to make is a somewhat different one, which is that Trump’s takeover of the GOP has happened not because he is widely loved or admired by Republican lawmakers but because he is feared; not because most of the people in the Republican Senate Conference aspire to be like him, but because they are too timid to challenge him.

 From a certain perspective, their timidity is understandable.
-They know that to publicly challenge Trump—to call out his ethical transgressions, cruelty and indecency even as they support his policies—invites impassioned attacks from Trump supporters and, in some cases, a primary challenge.
-No one likes to be under attack, particularly by the base of one’s own party; and no one wants to lose their job.
+They know that to publicly challenge Trump—to call out his ethical transgressions, cruelty, and indecency even as they support his policies—invites impassioned attacks from Trump supporters and, in some cases, a primary challenge.
+No one likes to be under attack, particularly by the base of one’s own party, and no one wants to lose a job.

 Moreover, they will argue, they must defend the president in public so they can have influence in private.
 They have also convinced themselves that they are essential to the project of repairing the Republican Party post-Trump, and that this requires that they not be viewed as disloyal to Trump while he’s serving as president.
 “What good does it do to attack Trump?” they will ask.
 He won’t change his ways, and they will only weaken themselves in the process.
-(Many of them are happy to attack Trump in private conversations, citing chapter and verse things he has said or done that alarm them, showing that they both know better and are playing a cynical game.)
+(Many of them are happy to attack Trump in private conversations, citing, chapter and verse, things he has said or done that alarm them, showing that they both know better and are playing a cynical game.)

 That, at least, is the story they tell themselves.
 Some of what they say is worth taking into account.
 But what they don’t tell themselves, probably because it would be too psychologically shattering, is that they have become fully complicit in a corrupt enterprise called the Trump presidency.
-(Senator Mitt Romney is the rare exception.)
-They are defending actions they know are wrong and that, if they had been done by a Democratic president, that they would be outraged by.
+(Romney is the rare exception.)
+They are defending actions they know are wrong and that, if they had been done by a Democratic president, they would be outraged by.
 More than that, they are validating Trump’s approach to politics—the hyper-aggression, the lawlessness, the mendacity, the shamelessness—and therefore guaranteeing imitators.
 It also happens that their influence on the president is far smaller than they tell themselves.
 They have made concession after concession after concession, justifying each one along the way.
 Then you look back at the road they’ve traveled, and it’s breathtaking.
 Donald Trump has changed them far more than they have changed Donald Trump.

-In 1991, when Vaclav Havel received the Sonning Prize for contributions to European civilization, he spoke about those “who are starting to lose their battle with the temptations of power.”
+In 1991, when Václav Havel received the Sonning Prize for contributions to European civilization, he spoke about those “who are starting to lose their battle with the temptations of power.”
 It is an insidious thing, Havel warned, to become captive to the perks of power.
-Politicians, he said, soon learn how easy it is to justify staying in power even as they give up bits of their souls in the process.
+Politicians, he said, soon learn how easy it is to justify staying in power even as they give up bits of their soul in the process.
 It is easier than they think, he said, to get “morally tainted.”

 “Politics is an area of human endeavor that places greater stress on moral sensitivity,” Havel concluded, “on the ability to reflect critically on oneself, on genuine responsibility, on taste and tact, on the capacity to empathize with others, on a sense of moderation, on humility.
 It is a job for modest people, for people who cannot be deceived.”